dm3/clojure.java-time/README.md

 to a single standard (24-hour) day.

 ### Caution
+Lazy loading and caching is used to improve the user experience, but in some cases this is not what you want.

+The `java-time` namespace lazily loads its implementation upon the first call to any function.
+However, do not rely on this behavior--if you need to preload the implementation use `java-time/load-java-time`.
+If this is still a problem, please use AOT compilation to decrease the load time (`java-time` will transitively compile its implementation automatically when compiling files).

 The current incarnation of the library is relatively slow while calling the 2-3 arity `zoned-date-time/offset-time/offset-date-time` constructors for the *first time* in a given Clojure runtime.
 If you need predictable latency at the